-The CBQB Research Day will provide the opportunity to students to present their ongoing research projects to faculty members and other students, and to enhance the interactions among research labs on campus.
-This is a great opportunity to learn more about the field and the range of research opportunities related to bioinformatics and quantitative biology at UIC.
+The CBQB Research Day will allow students to present their ongoing research projects to faculty members and other students and enhance the interactions among research labs on campus.
+This is an excellent opportunity to learn more about the field and the range of research opportunities related to bioinformatics and quantitative biology at UIC.

 Registration and Abstract Submission Instructions Heading link

-Schedule Heading link
+Awards Heading link

 - Oral Presentation Awards: 1st place (150$), 2nd place (100$), 3rd place (50$)

 - Poster Presentation Awards: 1st place (80$), 2nd place (60$), 3rd place (30$)